arvindmorya/Pragat/README.md

 # Pragat
 Installation steps:
 Front end
+1.
+   # For Android
+   Install Android Studio

+   Install Android SDK

+   Configure the ANDROID_HOME environment variable

+   # For iOS
-1. Install Android Studio (Xcode for Mac users)
+   Install XCode for Mac Users

+   ** Unsupported on Windows and Linux Machine

+   Check the following link for above steps

+   https://facebook.github.io/react-native/docs/getting-started.html >> Build Project with React-native

 2. Install node and npm on your machine
 3. Checkout the code using command>> git clone https://github.com/Talentica/Pragat.git
 4. Move to Pragat/app directory and run the command>> npm install
+5. command>> tsc     // typescript
+6. command>> react-native run-android  //to run on android devices command>> react-native run-ios      //to run on iOS devices

 Back end
 1. node and npm must be installed on your machine.